Malavikaa02/Data-analysis/Analysis Of Health/README.md

 # Health Care Data Analysis using Power BI
-To perform analysis of data using Power Bi and to gain insights from the data.
+This repository contains visualizations and analysis conducted on healthcare data using Power BI.
+The project aims to provide insights and trends based on the healthcare data.

+## Table of Contents
++ Introduction
++ Dataset
++ Tools Used
++ Visualizations
++ Usage

+## Introduction
+This project focuses on analyzing healthcare data to uncover patterns, trends, and insights.
+It utilizes Power BI for data visualization, allowing stakeholders to comprehend the healthcare landscape comprehensively.